petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/implementing-a-documentation-referral-system.md

 The relevant SpringBoot files for the application are contained in the `/src` folder.
 A full explanation of the Java code is beyond the scope of this tutorial, but a few things to note:

-* In the `TicketRestController.java` file, the `@PostMapping` annotation matches the resource path referenced in the YAML file above.
+* In the `ObjectActionTicketRestController.java` file, the `@PostMapping` annotation matches the resource path referenced in the YAML file above.
 When a new ticket object is created, the object action the microservice at this path and the referral results are returned to Liferay.
-* The actual referral search logic is in the `DocumentationReferral.java` file.
-In this example, relevant articles from [learn.liferay.com](https://learn.liferay.com/) are found and added to the ticket object entry.
+* The referral search logic also resides in this `ObjectActionTicketRestController.java` file.
+In the logic, relevant articles from [learn.liferay.com](https://learn.liferay.com/) are found and added to the ticket object entry.

 See [developing a Java web application](../../building-applications/developing-a-java-web-application.md) for more information.